bright/new-www/content/blog/offline-first-app-guide-for-startups-app-owners-case-studies.md

 <div className="image">![eMar with offline mode](/images/fb_preview_case_study_emar_update_some.png "eMar  app with offline mode")</div>

+## Offline-first examples for various industries

+We have developed offline-first apps for many industries.
+Get access to actual case studies below.

 ### Offline-first app for retail and restaurants

 Retail apps with payment features definitely should have an offline mode. **The quality of the internet shouldn’t affect the transaction**.
 So if you plan to build an app for retail and restaurant including a payment feature, an offline-first approach is a mandatory way to go.